Table Of Content

 Adderall® and Adderall Alternatives Epidemic

 More Americans are abusing prescription drugs than the traditional hard drugs like cocaine, heroin and ecstasy put together.

 Many students abuse Adderall because it acts as a stimulant and can give them the focus they need to study for hours or write pages and pages of a term paper.
-The statistics are alarming; up to 25% of students enrolled in competitive colleges take the drug to help them study.
+The statistics are alarming; up to 30% of students enrolled in competitive colleges take the drug non medically.

 What is Adderall?

 Adderall is essentially a mixture of different amphetamine salts.
 Traditionally it has been used to treat ADHD and narcolepsy.
 According to the data company I.M.S.
 Health there were 14 million prescriptions of Adderall written in 2011 for Americans from the ages of 20-39.
 This is over 2 times the amount written just 4 hours years before.